apache/druid/docs/next-release-notes.md

 ### Added support for indexSpec

 The MSQ task engine now supports the `indexSpec` context parameter.
+This context parameter can also be configured through the web console.

 https://github.com/apache/druid/pull/13275